-GER 489: Topics in Digital Storytelling
+GER 489 Topics in Digital Story Telling

-This course examines digital storytelling within a topical context.
+GER 489: Topics in Digital Storytelling One, Two, or Three credit hours This course examines digital storytelling within a topical context.
 Students both study digital narratives and learn how to create their own digital narratives within the context of the course topic.
 May be repeated for credit so long as the topics are different.
 May be cross listed with other Digital Storytelling courses.